2012 South Ossetian presidential election: Candidates

 Dzhioyeva did not register to run in the election after she was in hospital with allegations of being beaten and held against her will.

+Another candidate from 2011, Georgiy Kabisov, attempted to register twice, but both times was rejected by the central election commission.

+Yuri Dzitssuty, the vice-speaker of Parliament, attempted to register as a candidate.
+However, he was rejected by the central election commission due to "irregularities" in the 500 signatures he collected.

 Campaign

 Tibilov and Sanakoyev disagreed with former President Eduard Kokoity who said that South Ossetia would eventually be a part of Russia.
 Sanakoyev said: "In November–December [2011], it became very clear that those supported by Kokoity did not win.
 Everyone saw it."

 Opinion poll

 A week before the election, an opinion poll by the IR media centre suggested Medoyev or Tibilov would win.

 Monitors

 In addition to Russian observers the election commission said that it would call on the Council of Europe.

 Results

 With 40% of the votes counted, Tibilov was in the lead with 42.5% of the votes, Sanakoyev followed with 24.6% of the votes, Medoyev was third with 23.80% of the votes and Kochiyev trailed with 5.62% of votes counted.
 First round turnout was over 65%, with expatriate voting still to be counted.
 Without an absolute winner the election was set for a run off.

 The second round occurred on Easter with 84 voting centres opening at 8:00 for the 35,000 registered voters.
 The preliminary result with 95.64% of the ballots counted, indicated Tibilov winning with 53.74%, or 15,257, of the votes, with Sanakoyev getting 42.98%, or 12,272, of the votes.